pivey/personal_site/README.md

 8. document the project using 'JSdocs'
 9. use couchDB or mongoDB as a database for the blog posts
 10. scrollable timeline of your web development journey - moved to stockholm to start at salt - working at qyre on desktop app - next step ...
 (UI circle with line to next circle - like a historic timeline. )
+11. slide up fade in on scroll.
+12 . when you hover over one navbar link the others have a lower opacity